-Also, the budget includes funding to expand Medi-Cal for low-income, undocumented residents ages 26 to 49.
+The budget includes funding to expand Medi-Cal for low-income, undocumented residents ages 26 to 49.
 The program's launch, starting no later than January 1, 2024, is expected to provide full coverage for approximately 700,000 undocumented residents and lead to the largest drop in the rate of uninsured Californians in a decade.
 It means California will become the first state to offer all income-eligible undocumented immigrants, regardless of age, state-subsidized health insurance; it also makes California the first state in the nation to provide access to health care coverage for all residents, regardless of immigration status.
 This is the fourth expansion of Medi-Cal eligibility to undocumented Californians, who have been the state's largest group of uninsured.
 This Medi-Cal expansion is expected to cost \$2.6 billion annually.
 Californians generally are eligible for Medi-Cal coverage based on their income.
 The income cap for a family of four this year is \$36,156.

-Opening up Medi-Cal to all income-eligible undocumented Californians has been a goal for nearly a decade for the Health4All coalition.
-Key groups in the coalition include the California Pan-Ethnic Health Network, Inland Empire Partnership, Health Access, and ACLU So Cal.
+Opening up Medi-Cal to all income-eligible undocumented Californians has been a goal of the Health4All coalition for nearly a decade.
+Its key groups include California Pan-Ethnic Health Network, Inland Empire Partnership, Health Access, and ACLU So Cal.